Skip to Content

 Space for the hens to roam

 Battery hens have very little room to roam.
 Their movement is restricted to their cages, and there are 3-5 hens in a cage.
-Hens are easier to keep track of and there is less aggression or cannibalism between the birds in batteries.
+Hens are easier to keep track of, and there is less aggression or cannibalism between the birds in batteries.

-When an eggs is laid, it rolls away from the hen.
+When an egg is laid, it rolls away from the hen.
 This makes sure there are almost zero broken eggs.
 Hens may break or kick eggs by mistake when roaming, while battery hens can’t reach their eggs after laying them.

 The food is the same for both